RevealBi/Documentation/en/datasources/oracle.md

 ### Working with Views

-With Reveal, you can retrieve Oracle data from entire tables, but you can also select a particular [view](https://docs.oracle.com/cd/B19306_01/server.102/b14220/objects.htm#i440066) that returns a subset of data from a table or a set of tables instead.
+With Reveal, you can retrieve Oracle data from entire tables.
+Still, you can select a particular [view](https://docs.oracle.com/cd/B19306_01/server.102/b14220/objects.htm#i440066) that returns a subset of data from a table or a set of tables instead.